gustavopolonio/E-collect/README.md

 # :rocket: Features
 - :office: Register your collect point informing the name, address and the items that your entity collects.
 - :mag: Search for collect points in any city from Brazil.
+- :blue_book: The [IBGE api](https://servicodados.ibge.gov.br/api/docs/localidades) provides all states and cities from Brazil.
+- :iphone: E-collect is full responsive to serve well web and mobile.

 # :construction_worker: How to Use